usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ## <a name="AAL_SEC4"></a>4 Authenticator Assurance Levels

-_This section is normative._
+_This section contains both normative and informative material._

 To satisfy the requirements of a given AAL, a claimant SHALL be authenticated with at least a given level of strength to be recognized as a subscriber.
 The result of an authentication process is an identifier that SHALL be used each time that subscriber authenticates to that RP.
 The identifier MAY be pseudonymous.
 Subscriber identifiers SHOULD NOT be reused for a different subject but SHOULD be reused when a previously-enrolled subject is re-enrolled by the CSP.
 Other attributes that identify the subscriber as a unique subject MAY also be provided.

 Detailed normative requirements for authenticators and verifiers at each AAL are provided in Section 5.

-See [SP 800-63 Section 6.2](sp800-63-3.html#AAL_CYOA) for details on how to choose the most appropriate AAL.
+See [SP 800-63](sp800-63-3.html) Section 6.2 for details on how to choose the most appropriate AAL.

 FIPS 140 requirements are satisfied by [FIPS 140-2](#FIPS140-2) or newer revisions.

 At IAL1, it is possible that attributes are collected and made available by the digital identity service.
 Any PII or other personal information — whether self-asserted or validated — requires multi-factor authentication.
 Therefore, agencies SHALL select a minimum of AAL2 when self-asserted PII or other personal information is made available online.

 ### 4.1 Authenticator Assurance Level 1

+*This section is normative.*

 AAL1 provides some assurance that the claimant controls an authenticator bound to the subscriber's account.
 AAL1 requires either single-factor or multi-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.